sandpiper-toolchain/sandplover/docs/source/reference/plot/index.rst

 .. hint::

-  There is a complete :doc:`Visualization Guide </guides/subject_guides/visualization>` about the organization of this area of DeltaMetrics and examples for how to use and make visualizations.
+  There is a complete :doc:`Visualization Guide </guides/subject_guides/visualization>` about the organization of this area of sandplover and examples for how to use and make visualizations.

 The functions are defined in ``sandplover.plot``.